-A key component of the successful development and implementation of privacy protection is the identification of a person who will be accountable for privacy protection within the organization.
+A key component of the successful development and implementation of privacy protection is the identification of a person who will be accountable for it within the organization.
 This designated individual may be your Chief Information Officer (CIO), or you may designate this as the responsibility of another person within your organization.
-The designated person may also be responsible for the management and co-ordination of the information resources policies and procedures of the organization.
+The designated person may also be responsible for the management and coordination of the information resources policies and procedures of the organization.
 In either case, the person in this position must have sufficient authority to be heard by your executive management and senior staff.
-An increasing number of businesses have appointed a Chief Privacy Officer (CPO) to undertake this function.
 This person must have a good general knowledge of the business functions and processes of your organization as well as knowledge of information management techniques and tools.
 This person will become the advocate for privacy protection within your organization and for specific applications.

 Depending on the size and structure of your organization, the CIO or other designated person may assemble a team of people from across the organization to first develop and then implement privacy protection.
-It is important that the team not be made up solely of staff with either technical or production responsibilities.
+It is important that the team not be made up solely of staff with communications, technical or production responsibilities.
 Establishing broad policies and procedures needs input from all parts of the organization.
 Members of the team bring knowledge of the functions and processes of their part of the organization and take back both information about privacy protection and a commitment to making the principles work.
-Education of others will become an important part of their role.
+Education of other staff and customers will become an important part of their role.